telerik/xaml-docs/controls/raddiagram/howto/raddiagrams-mvvm.md

 ---
 title: Use MVVM in RadDiagram
 page_title: Use MVVM in RadDiagram
-description: Check our &quot;Use MVVM in RadDiagram&quot; documentation article for the RadDiagram WPF control.
+description: Check our &quot;Use MVVM in RadDiagram&quot; documentation article for the RadDiagram {{ site.framework_name }} control.
 slug: raddiagrams-howto-mvvm
 tags: use,mvvm,in,raddiagram
 published: True